ameroyer/ReCA/README.md

 #### installing AIToolbox
 Clone the [AIToolbox repository](https://github.com/Svalorzen/AI-Toolbox), then build and test the installation with the following commands

+**NOTE**: This was implemented with AIToolox in mid-year 2016.
+It is possile that more recent versions have different structures and import path mayb need to be changed.

 ```bash
 cd AIToolbox_root